 Personally, I stayed in St-Paul’s Bay as it was close to a bus station and I could find an affordable apart-hotel.
 I was after a kitchenette to cook my own meals while I was there.
 I wasn’t there for the scenery, but because it was easy to get around Malta from there.
 Although, depending on your itinerary, it could be different for you.

-There are also many great rooms/apartments that are worth looking on AirBNB for.
-Get your discount now!
+There are also many great rooms/apartments that are worth looking on Airbnb for.

 Hostels in Malta